Conventional 97 Loan. 3% Down Homebuying Without Using FHA

 How to Get a Conventional 97 Loan

 Getting a Conventional 97 mortgage is similar to applying for any mortgage.
-Some borrowers can receive a pre-qualification the same day, or a full pre-approval in a few days.
+Some borrowers can receive a conditional pre-approval in as little as one day or a full pre-approval in a few days.

 Here’s how the process works.